Car insurance FAQ

 Yes, in some cases, your insurer may cancel your car insurance policy (for example, if you hadn't paid your premiums or if you make false statements).
 We would notify you by registered mail well within legal time limits if we were going to cancel your insurance.
 See your policy for more details.

-Increasing your deductible could help you save on your insurance premiums.
-Just make sure you can afford to pay your deductible in the event of a claim.
+Generally speaking, the higher your deductible, the lower your car insurance premium.
+Just make sure you can afford to pay the higher deductible in the event of a claim.

 Not at all.
 The Regulation respecting the use of tires specifically designed for winter driving has no impact on your car insurance.
 That being said, we’d like to remind you that Quebec’s Highway Safety Code requires you to have winter tires on your car between December 1 and March 15.
 If you don’t, you could be fined up to $300.